 They can also be categorized by the way they create and disperse air mist.
 For example:

-However, the Environmental Protection Agency notes that cool mist and ultrasonic humidifiers are more likely to disperse microorganisms or minerals into the air.
-They clarify that this hasn’t been established as a serious health risk, but it’s possible that breathing in these irritants could cause issues.
+However, the Environmental Protection Agency (EPA) notes that cool mist and ultrasonic humidifiers are more likely to disperse microorganisms or minerals into the air.
+The EPA states that breathing mist containing these pollutants has been implicated as causing a certain type of inflammation of the lungs.

-If you’re looking for the simplest and most cost-effective solution you can simply put out a bowl of water in a warm room.
+If you’re looking for the simplest and most cost-effective solution, you can put out a bowl of water in a warm room.
 Just be sure to clean the bowl and change the water regularly.

 Both a cool mist and warm mist humidifier can help add moisture to the air and relieve skin dryness.
-But under certain circumstances, a humidifier can potentially worsen eczema.
+But under certain circumstances, a humidifier can potentially worsen eczema symptoms.

 This might happen when you don’t clean the unit.